sharmaasahill/FlowMancer/README.md

 ---

-## 📮 Support
+## Support

-For support, email sharmaasahill or open an issue on GitHub.
+For support, email i.sahilkrsharma@gmail.com or open an issue on GitHub.

 ---

-**Built with ❤️ using AI and Automation**
+**Built using AI and Automation**